postliminal/ece202-fall21-project/README.md

 # ecem202a_project
-This is repository template for UCLA ECEM202A / CSM213A projects.
+This is repository for Roy Jara and Edwin Calderon's for UCLA ECEM202A project.

-Use the folders as follows:

-* doc/ for website content
+Organization:

 * software/ for code used in your project
 * data/ for data data used in your project

-You may add additional folders as necessary.
+* gh-pages (branch) for the website and documentation